 We are subject to various legal proceedings and claims that arise in the ordinary course of business.
-We believe that the resolution of these matters will not have an adverse impact on our operations or financial position.
+Management believes that the resolution of those matters will not have a material adverse impact on our future results of operations or financial position.